FlexMeasures/flexmeasures-s2/README.md

 ## Profile Steering Examples

-The `flexmeasures_s2/profile_steering/examples/` directory contains example scripts demonstrating different aspects of the profile steering algorithm.
-These examples show how to use the planning service with different device types.
+The `flexmeasures_s2/profile_steering/examples/` and `flexmeasures_s2/profile_steering/tests/` directories contains example scripts and tests demonstrating different aspects of the profile steering algorithm.
+These show how to use the planning service with different device types.

 ### Running Examples

 All examples can be run directly from the command line.
 Make sure you're in the project root directory or have the flexmeasures_s2 package installed.

+For the tests, run `pytest -k <module name>` or just run `pytest` to cover all tests.

 #### NoControl Device Example

 Demonstrates planning with non-controllable devices (e.g., fixed consumption loads):

-    python -m flexmeasures_s2.profile_steering.examples.example_schedule_nocontrol
+    pytest -k test_schedule_nocontrol

-This example creates multiple NoControl devices with fixed power forecasts and generates a plan that matches a target energy profile.
+This test creates multiple NoControl devices with fixed power forecasts and generates a plan that matches a target energy profile.

 #### DDBC Simple Example